ghalactic/github-release-from-tag/README.md

     # Reactions to create for releases.
     reactions: +1,laugh,hooray,heart,rocket,eyes

-    # Assets to be associated with releases, specified as JSON, and merged with
+    # Assets to be associated with releases, specified as YAML (or JSON), and
-    # assets specified elsewhere.
-If you need a dynamic list, this input can be
+    # merged with assets specified elsewhere.
+If you need a dynamic list, this
-    # useful.
+    # input can be useful.
 See the section titled "Dynamic release assets".
-    assetsJSON: |
-      [
-        {
-          "path": "assets/text/file-a.txt"
-        },
-        {
-          "path": "assets/json/file-b.json",
-          "name": "custom-name-b.json",
-          "label": "Label for file-b.json"
-        }
-      ]

-    # Assets to be associated with releases, specified as YAML, and merged with
-    # assets specified elsewhere.
     assetsYAML: |
       - path: assets/text/file-a.txt